Cumulants in Noncommutative Probability Theory IV. De Finetti's Theorem and $L^p$-Inequalities

 In Section~\ref{sec:GeneralCumulant4:Preliminaries} we collect a few definitions and lemmas needed for the statement and the proof of the main result.

 In Section~\ref{sec:GeneralCumulant4:DeFinettiLemma} we adapt a proof from \cite{AccardiLu:1993:continuous} to the noncrossing situation.
-It shows that the conditional expectations $\psi_N$ evaluated at words of the form $X_1^{(h(1))} X_2^{(h(2))}\dotsm X_n^{(h(n))}$ asymptotically factor according to the connected components of the kernel partition~$\ker h$.
+It shows that the conditional expectations $\psi_N$ evaluated at words of the form $X_1^{(h(1))} X_2^{(h(2))}\dotsm X_n^{(h(n))}$ asymptotically factor according to the connected components of the kernel partition~$\ker h$, with an error term of order $1/N$, cf.\ the analogous commutative result in \cite{DiaconisFreedman:1980:finite}).

 In Section~\ref{sec:GeneralCumulants4:Lpinequality} we prove a strong law of large numbers in noncrossing exchangeability systems under the assumption of the weak singleton condition.

 In Section~\ref{sec:GeneralCumulant4:WeakFreeness} we discuss a certain weak freeness condition and show that together with the weak singleton condition it implies that crossing cumulants vanish and thus weak freeness is the same as freeness with amalgamation.